EduardoManczenko/BNB-hack/DEPLOY_QUICK_START.md

 - **Frontend App**: [https://bnb-hack-cjlu.vercel.app](https://bnb-hack-cjlu.vercel.app) ✅
 - **Gateway Front**: [https://bnb-hack-five.vercel.app](https://bnb-hack-five.vercel.app) ✅

-**Importante**: Sempre que fizer push no código, Railway e Vercel vão fazer deploy automaticamente!
+**Important**: Whenever you push code, Railway and Vercel will automatically deploy!

 ---

-## 🔧 Se precisar atualizar a URL do backend:
+## 🔧 If you need to update the backend URL:

-1. No Vercel, vá em Project Settings → Environment Variables
+1. In Vercel, go to Project Settings → Environment Variables
-2. Atualize o `VITE_API_BASE_URL` com a nova URL do backend
+2. Update `VITE_API_BASE_URL` with the new backend URL
-3. Faça um novo deploy (ou aguarde o deploy automático)
+3. Redeploy (or wait for automatic deployment)